outaagunga/documentation/guide_forex_trading.md

-Perfect ✅ — here’s your **ready-to-use “Daily Forex Trading Routine with AI Personal Assistant”** — a practical follow-along checklist showing exactly **what to do and what to ask AI at each step** of your trading day.

-This format helps you trade with structure, discipline, and clarity — *just like a professional using an AI co-pilot.*

----

 # 🕘 **Daily Forex + AI Trading Routine Checklist**

 > 🎯 Goal: Trade with clarity, reduce emotion, and use AI for analysis, discipline, and reflection.